-New York (and New York City Local Waterfront Development Plan) Coastal Zone Management Program Federal Consistency Determination
+New York (and New York City Local Waterfront Development Plan)

+Coastal Zone Management Program

+Federal Consistency Determination

-As required under the Federal Coastal Zone Management Act, the USACE reviewed the Atlantic Ocean Shorefront Coastal Storm Reduction Management Unit (CSRMU) of the Tier 1 component of the Tentatively Selected Plan in relation to the applicable policies of the New York State Coastal Zone Management Program.
-A number of questions under Part C of the New York State Coastal Management Program (NYS CMP) Federal Consistency Assessment Form (New York State Department of State (NYSDOS), Division of Coastal Resources (DCR), 2003b) were answered in the affirmative; therefore, as stated under Part D, number two, it is necessary to analyze the Project in more detail with respect to its consistency with the State Coastal Policies (NYSDOS DCR, 2003c) of the NYS CMP, as well as New York City's The New Waterfront Revitalization Program (WRP) (New York City Department of City Planning, 1999b).
-Following is a list of the State and local policies in question and a brief statement of how the Project is consistent with each of these policies.
-Policies that are not listed were answered in the negative with respect to this Project (the Atlantic Shorefront CSRMU).
+As required under the Federal Coastal Zone Management Act, the USACE reviewed the Atlantic Ocean Shorefront Coastal Storm Reduction Management Unit (CSRMU) of the Recommended Plan in relation to the applicable policies of the New York State Coastal Zone Management Program.
+A number of questions under Part C of the New York State Coastal Management Program (NYS CMP) Federal Consistency Assessment Form (New York State Department of State (NYSDOS), Division of Coastal Resources (DCR), 2003b) were answered in the affirmative; therefore, as stated under Part D, number two, it is necessary to analyze the Project in more detail with respect to its consistency with the State Coastal Policies (NYSDOS DCR, 2003c) of the NYS CMP, as well as New York City's The New Waterfront Revitalization Program (WRP) (New York City Department of City Planning, Consistency Assessment Form 2016).
+Following is a list of the State and city policies in question and a brief statement of how the Project is consistent with each of these policies.
+Policies that are not listed were answered in the negative with respect to this Project.

-DEVELOPMENT POLICIES
+1 DEVELOPMENT POLICIES